digital-flaneur/digital-flaneur.github.io/_pages/bio.md

 ### Hello!

 My name is Yuan Cui (崔元), and I also go by Charles.
-I work with technology and data to make a positive impact.
+I work with technology and data to make an impact.
 Here's my story.

 - **2020 - present**: Northwestern University
   Following my passion for computer science, I joined the CS Ph.D. program at Northwestern.
 I started out grad school stuyding the intersection of economics and computation.
 I spent my first couple years taking theoretical computer science and economics courses.
 Loving the abstract beauty of math and theories but yearning for solving more applied and social-impact centered problems, I pivoted to doing more appplied research in human-computer interaction, data science, and algorithms.
 I also sought opportunities to develop expertise in tech-for-social-impact work and deepen my knowledge of the research-to-practice pipeline.